DOMESTIC VIOLENCE & AVO DEFENCE

 Consistency

-Has the account remained stable across 000 call, initial complaint, formal statement, and evidence?
+Has the account remained consistent across the police call, initial complaint, formal statement, and any court evidence?

 Independence

-Has the complainant discussed events with others?
-Has memory been contaminated?
+Has the complainant discussed events with others before providing their account?

 Plausibility